Ashutosh-Srivastava129/Online-Marriage-Registration-System/Readme.txt

-How to run the Online Marriage Registration System using PHP and MySQL
+How to run the Online Marriage Registration System

 1.Download the zip file